Frequently Asked Questions: How did this thing work?

 Was there always a turbine here at Beckley?

 No there wasn’t.
-For the first years of Beckley Furnace the blast was powered by a water wheel — you can still see the wheel pit where it operated, up just below to the dam, near the turbine display.
-The turbine was more efficient in low water conditions in the summer, and it didn’t freeze up in the winter, so the water wheel was replaced.
+For the first years of Beckley Furnace the blast was powered by a water wheel — you can still see the wheel pit where it operated, just below the dam, near the turbine display.
+The turbine was acquired because it was more efficient in low water conditions in the summer, and it didn’t freeze up in the winter, so it was a logical replacement for the water wheel.
 Then for the last decade or two that Beckley was operating they switched to a steam engine to power the blast.
 But for most of its productive life, Beckley Furnace was powered by a turbine.

 Where was the water wheel located (when Beckley had a water wheel)?